-As a community land trust, the Champlain Housing Trust’s Board of Directors are elected annually by the membership at our Annual Meeting in January.
+As a community land trust, Champlain Housing Trust’s Board of Directors are elected annually by the membership at our Annual Meeting in January.
 Any member living in Chittenden, Franklin and Grand Isle counties can be nominated and be elected to the Board.
 The Board is made up of one-third public members, one-third general members and one-third resident members.

 Jessie Baker, Vice President

 Champlain Housing Trust’s 15 member Board of Directors has five seats for residents.
 Because members are term limited, we are always looking for interested candidates for future vacancies.

 No experience with boards?
 Champlain Housing Trust (CHT) staff provide training, orientation, and lots of support to welcome new and less experienced candidates.
 All it takes is a commitment to the board responsibilities and the ability to put in the time required.
 In addition to be being a great opportunity to learn and build a variety of skills, joining CHT’s Board is a chance to meet and enjoy a great group of people who are committed to our mission of permanently affordable housing.

 If you are interested, email Addie Livingston at [email protected]

 Jessie Baker is the City Manager of South Burlington, Vermont.
 Prior to serving in South Burlington, she was City Manager of Winooski.
 Jessie has held municipal management positions with the City of Somerville, Massachusetts and the City of Montpelier, Vermont.
 Jessie grew up in Waterbury Center and is a graduate of Harwood Union High School.
 She holds an undergraduate degree in psychology and anthropology from Columbia University and a Master’s degree in planning and policy from Tufts University.
 Jessie sits on the boards of Champlain Housing Trust, the Vermont League of Cities and Towns, the Vermont City and Town Management Association, and Vermont Women Leading Government.